0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ##### Advanced Scenarios

-> While the examples above apply specifically to the contract's mint function, this permit abstraction can be made more specific or complex.
+> While the examples above apply specifically to the contract's mint function, this permit abstraction can be made more specific and complex.
 Here are some examples:
 >
 > - Sharing permits: Multiple functions might require the same permit.
 For example, both `set_royalty_bps()` & `set_royalty_receiver()` functions might require `ROYALTY_PERMITs`.
 Any user holding this permit may call both functions.
 > - Multi-access sudoers: More than one permit could be bound to the same sudo permit, such as `SET_TOKEN_URI_PERMIT` & `SET_CONTRACT_URI_PERMIT` -> `SUDO_URI_PERMIT`.
 Users with this sudo permit can issue both `SET_TOKEN/CONTRACT_URI_PERMITs`.
 > - Multi-access managers: Several sudo permits could be bound to the same manager permit.
 For instance, `SUDO_ROYALTY_PERMIT` & `SUDO_URI_PERMIT` could both be bound to `ARTIST_PERMIT`.
-With this, artists can issue `SUDO_ROYALTY/URI_PERMITs`, allowing recipients to then issue both `SET_ROYALTY_BPS/RECEIVER_PERMITs` and `SET_TOKEN/CONTRACT_URI_PERMITs`.
+With this, artists can issue `SUDO_ROYALTY/URI_PERMITs`, allowing recipients to then issue both `ROYALTY_PERMITs` and `URI_PERMITs`.

 ### ERC20